edgedb/edgedb/docs/reference/edgeql/cardinality.rst

 singleton set), ``AtMostOne`` (zero or one elements), ``AtLeastOne`` (one or more elements), and ``Many`` (any number of elements).

-EdgeDB uses this information to statically check queries for validity.
-For instance, when assigning to a ``required multi`` link, the value being assigned in question *must* have a cardinality of ``One`` or ``AtLeastOne`` (as empty sets are not permitted).
+|Gel| uses this information to statically check queries for validity.
+For
+instance, when assigning to a ``required multi`` link, the value being assigned in question *must* have a cardinality of ``One`` or ``AtLeastOne`` (as empty sets are not permitted).